rickbsgu/rickb-recipes/recipes/asian/cashew-chicken.md

 #### Prep

 1. Cut up the chicken and place in a bowl
-   1. Sprinkle with cornstarch and splash of rice vinegar
+   1. Sprinkle with salt, pepper, cornstarch, and _splash_ of rice vinegar
    2. Toss until coated and set aside
 2. Toast cashews
 3. Mix hoisin sauce, soy sauce, water, 2T rice wine and 2t cornstarch in a measuring cup.
    1. Set aside
 4. Chop any veggies
-   1. If using mushrooms, quarter them rather than slices
+   1. If using mushrooms, cut into quarters rather than slices
 5. Chop garlic and ginger

 #### Cook